-Mathematics teaching throughout KS1 and KS2 will embody the principles of active and exploratory learning based on concrete materials.
+Mathematics teaching throughout KS1 and KS2 will embody the principles of active and exploratory learning based on concrete materials, moving into pictorial and abstract once children are developmentally ready.
 Number rhymes and stories will form the basis of early mathematical teaching and will allow pupils to develop number awareness.
 From here, pupils will be taught in 1:1, small group and, where appropriate, whole class sessions to develop understanding of number in a stage appropriate manner.
 Environments will incorporate number activities to offer further exposure and opportunity for independent, exploratory learning.
-Opportunities for pupils to generalise skills will be purposely built into learning to aid independence, fluency and maintenance.
+Opportunities for pupils to generalise skills and retrieve knowledge will be purposely built into learning to aid independence, fluency and maintenance.
+Statistics will be reinforced and taught through science and humanities.